Symplectic cohomology rings of affine varieties in the topological limit: A divisorially-adapted model of filtered symplectic cohomology

 for an integer vector $\v = (v_1, \ldots, v_k) \in \mathbb{Z}^k_{\geq 0}$ which has non-zero $i$th component precisely when $i \in I \subset \{1, \ldots, k\}$; in other words, wherever $[\frac{\partial \hlm}{\partial \rho_i}]_{i=1}^k=-\pi\v$.
 These sets, denoted by

-are connected in view of item \eqref{itm: conv} in the definition of ($q$ and hence) $S_{\epsilon_1,\epsilon_2}$ and are homeomorphic to manifolds with corners.
+are connected in view of item \eqref{itm: conv} in the definition of ($q$ and hence) $S_{\epsilon_1,\epsilon_2}$ and are homeomorphic to manifolds-with-corners.
 For proofs of these assertions, see Step 2 of the proof of Theorem 5.16 of \cite{McLean2}.
 The {\em multiplicity vector associated to an orbit $x_0$},

 is the unique $\v$ so that $x_0 \in \mathcal{F}_{\v}$ (where $\v = \mathbf{0}$ if $x_0 \in \mathcal{F}_{\mathbf{0}}$).
 We define the {\em weighted winding number} of a multiplicity vector $\v$ to be

 and the weighted winding number of an orbit $x_0$ to be